Cynthia Sikes Yorkin

-Cynthia Sikes Yorkin (born January 2, 1954) is an American actress known for her work on St. Elsewhere and Blade Runner 2049.
+Cynthia Sikes Yorkin is an American actress and producer known for her work on St. Elsewhere and Blade Runner 2049.

 Life and career

-Cynthia Sikes was born Cynthia Lee Sikes in Coffeyville, Kansas, in 1954.
-Early in her career she went by Cindy Lee Sikes, and later used Cynthia Sikes professionally until her marriage to Bud Yorkin, where she changed it to Cynthia Sikes Yorkin.

 In 1972, Yorkin won the crowning title of Miss Kansas and started attending Wichita State University.
 She then entered the Miss America pageant where she won the preliminary swimsuit competition and became one of the Top 10 finalists overall.
 While still at Wichita, she was offered an invitation to travel with Bob Hope's 1972 USO Christmas Special as a singer/dancer, traveling from Vietnam to Thailand to Diego Garcia, in an effort to entertain homesick soldiers.

-The tour with Hope and the Miss America competition drastically altered Yorkin’s life and career path.
-She returned to college, this time attending Southern Methodist University in Dallas, and studied Journalism, before moving to California to begin her career as an actress.

 In 1977, Yorkin took the stage at William Ball's American Conservatory Theater in San Francisco.
 She earned a scholarship and performed in many productions, including Shakespeare's A Winter's Tale, Dürrenmatt's The Visit, The Glass Menagerie, A Hatful of Rain, Bedtime Story, and A Christmas Carol.
 She eventually made her Broadway debut as the "Baker’s Wife," a lead role in Stephen Sondheim's musical Into the Woods.

 After her Broadway stint, Yorkin began getting offers for roles in popular television programs and films.
 For three years she played Dr. Annie Cavanero on NBC’s St. Elsewhere opposite Denzel Washington, and appeared in episodes of Magnum P.I.
 Her next recurring role was on L.A.
 Law as Judge Monica Ryan, then Yorkin produced and starred in the CBS film Sins of Silence alongside Lindsay Wagner.
 Her other credits include playing Dr. Sidney Walden on the popular series JAG, then in Arliss.
 Yorkin's most recent TV role was a four-episode arc on NBC's Aquarius with David Duchovny.